 - Extra space in suitcase or foldable carry on for things you want to bring home.

-- One roll of toilet paper per person.
+- One roll of toilet paper per person (per three days).

-- Medicine (especially for common travelers sickness).
-Advil, Aleeve, Pepto, etc.
+- Medicine (especially for common traveler sickness).
+Advil, Aleeve, Pepto, Benadryl, etc.

 - Snacks- roadside snacks are harder to find so pack your own protein bars, nuts and berries etc to hold you over just in case.

-- Mini Fan- Air conditioning is scarce on the island outside of hotels, restaurants and some govt. buildings, so bring a mini fan if you can.
+- Mini Fan- Air conditioning is scarce on the island outside of hotels and Air B&B’s, restaurants and some govt. buildings, so bring a mini fan if you can.
 Yes Air B&B’s now mostly have A.C, but be sure to request one with it during your booking.

 Lastly, pack an open mind and an open heart.
 Cuba is a unique place with a lot of history.
 It’s easy to have preconditioned views about it before ever stepping foot on the island.
-One of the most important things you need to know is that the people, just like here in America and other parts of the world are simply looking for respect, opportunity, food and services to provide for their families.
-I always leave wishing the best for the Cuban people and hope they soon they’ll make they changes necessary to see the change they want for themselves and future generations to come.
+One of the most important things you need to know is that the people, just like here in America and other parts of the world are simply looking for respect, opportunity, food and opportunity to provide for their families.
+I always leave wishing the best for the Cuban people, giving where I can and hoping that in my lifetime an overhaul of changes will be made by and for the betterment of the Cuban people and future generations to come.

 Written by Vanessa James.
 All opinions are my own.